 2. Fear of Success

-There are some who experiences success or achievement, but feels fear they don’t deserve coming out ahead and winning.
+There are some who experiences success or achievement, but feels they don’t deserve to win or come out ahead of others.

 These are the same feelings they’ve felt, from a previous traumatizing event.
 This can lead to avoiding situations they deserve or earned, just to maintain calm and a sense of security.